Cindy Crawford, Naomi Campbell pay tribute to Versace on the runway

 Cindy Crawford's daughter Kaia Gerber may be one of the most in-demand models today, but when it comes to walking a runway, the legendary supermodel is proving she's still got it.

 Donatella Versace shared an incredible "Flashback Friday" Instagram post from Milan Fashion Week at the end of her show on Friday night.
-The designer closed the presentation by walking the runway with legendary 1990s supermodels, all outfitted in glittering golden gowns.
+The designer closed the presentation by walking the runway with five iconic supermodels, all outfitted in glittering, golden gowns.

-The ageless all-stars included Carla Bruni, Cindy Crawford, Naomi Campbell, Helena Christensen and Claudia Schiffer.
+The ageless all-stars who rose to fame in the 1990s included Carla Bruni, Cindy Crawford, Naomi Campbell, Helena Christensen and Claudia Schiffer.

 The five supermodels, who range in age from 47 to 51, proved, once and for all, that age is nothing but a number.